What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 Social and environmental compliance

-Initiatives in and attention to corporate social responsibility (CSR) vary across the various parts of Europe.
-In the eastern part of Europe, fewer buyers require strict social compliance, while there are multinational buyers in Western Europe which have their own compliance programme.
+Initiatives based around and attention to corporate social responsibility (CSR) vary across the various parts of Europe.
+In the eastern part of Europe, fewer buyers require strict social compliance, while there are multinational buyers in Western Europe that have their own compliance programmes.
 Examples include Unilever’s Sustainable Agriculture Code and Tesco’s Nurture accreditation.
-In some cases, the increasing attention to social and environmental conditions requires specific actions; for example, in water management in arid areas and in achieving ‘living wages’ in poor supply countries.
+In some cases, increasing attention to social and environmental conditions requires specific actions, such as water management in arid areas and achieving better ‘living wages’ in poor-supply countries.

-As an exporter you need to implement standards, especially when dealing with buyers that are linked to retail chains.
-The most common social standards include SMETA and GLOBALG.A.P.
-GRASP.
-These are accessible for most exporters.
-Rainforest Alliance is also gaining importance in supporting climate-smart agriculture and help reduce climate impacts.
+Rainforest Alliance certification is also gaining importance in supporting climate-smart agriculture and helping reduce climate change.
 Fairtrade labels are not on the top of the list of buyers because of their complex requirements and high costs.
-Fair Trade is most often used for the largest product categories such as bananas.
+Fairtrade is most often used for the largest product categories such as bananas.
 In the near future, you can expect new standards and buyer requirements to be introduced.

 Buyer initiatives which affect you as a supplier in terms of social compliance include: